 His own research expertise is in cancer immune therapy and cancer vaccine development.
 From 1987 to 1997 he served a Professor of Medicine UW and Member FHCRC with a major focus on developing the principles of T cell therapy, cancer antigen discovery and development of cancer vaccines, especially for breast cancer.
 In 1994, he co-founded a biotech company, Corixa Corporation, in order to develop cancer vaccines as therapeutic products.
 He served as Vice President of Clinical Research and Medical Affairs from 1997 to 2005.
 In this capacity, he gained extensive experience with: design and initiation of cancer vaccine trials; cancer antigen discovery and cancer vaccine development in collaboration with major pharmaceutical corporations as well as FDA related product approval issues.

 The CITN strategy is to develop highly informative trials not otherwise possible, by combining (1) the best peer-reviewed concepts, with submissions open to everyone in the field, (2) optimal trial design by multidisciplinary Concept Working Groups overseen by the CITN Executive and Steering Committees; and (3) priority agents not generally available.
 The agents designated for the initial focus of CITN trials were prioritized in the NCI-sponsored workshops (in fact, the formation of the CITN largely evolved from the findings of these workshops [2-4]).
-Categories of interest (with agents in parentheses) include dendritic cell activators (anti-CD40), dendritic cell growth factors (Flt3-L), T-cell stimulators (anti-CD137, anti-GITR, anti-OX40, LIGHT, LAG-3), T-cell growth factors (IL-15, IL-7), vaccine adjuvants (IL-12, CpG, MPL, Poly ICLC, Resiquimod), T-cell attracting chemokines (CCL21), inhibitors of T-cell checkpoint blockade (anti-PD1, anti–B7-H4), and inhibitors of immune- and cancer-cell–induced immune-suppression (anti-TGFß, anti-IL10, IDO inhibitors).
+Categories of interest (with agents in parentheses) include dendritic cell activators (anti-CD40), dendritic cell growth factors (Flt3-L), T-cell stimulators (anti-CD137, anti-GITR, anti-OX40, LIGHT), T-cell growth factors (IL-15, IL-7), vaccine adjuvants (IL-12, CpG, MPL, Poly ICLC, Resiquimod), T-cell attracting chemokines (CCL21), inhibitors of T-cell checkpoint blockade (anti-PD1, anti-PD-L1, anti–B7-H4, anti-LAG3), and inhibitors of immune- and cancer-cell–induced immune-suppression (anti-TGFß, anti-IL10, IDO inhibitors).

 Toward the goal of having many priority immunotherapy agents with proven biologic function broadly available for cancer therapy, the CITN strategy focuses on (1) collaborative trials likely to achieve the optimal or quickest route to (a) proof of concept, (b) demonstrating patient benefit, and (c) regulatory approval; and (2) agents and formulations likely to achieve broad availability through commercialization.
 With this strategy, the CITN has been able to gain access to the top-ranked priority agents heretofore not available to the broad community—which is a major first and essential step.